 Please refer to SPS Membership Application for more information.

-If your membership has lapsed in the last 1 year, please make your renewal payments through the following page: SPS Membership Renewals.
-Please note that PayPal system is preferred for all renewals.
-If you do not have a PayPal account, you may use other forms of payment including cheque / Internet Banking / GIRO for payments.
+If your membership has lapsed in the last 1 year and you did not renew in Oct - Dec of the year, please make your renewal payments through the following page: SPS Membership Renewals.
+If you do not have a PayPal account, you may use other forms of payment including cheque / Internet Banking for payments.
 Please do not submit cash by post.
 You may contact us to discuss suitable alternatives.

 Career/ Study FAQs

 No, there are no differences in the degrees.
 The title differences would depend on which faculty the psychology department is located in that particular university.
 To view the differences, looking at the individual modules provided by the courses would be a more accurate measure.
 Advice to students looking at studying psychology overseas is to only take up courses that are accredited by the recognised psychological society of that country.